 Treas.
 Reg.
-1.42-5(c)(2)(ii)(A) requires KHRC to conduct on-site physical inspections of all buildings in a qualified development and, for at least 20% of the low-income units, inspect the units and review the certifications, the documentation supporting the certifications, and the rent records for the tenants in those units by the end of the second calendar year following the year the last building is placed-in-service.
+1.42-5(c)(2)(ii)(A) requires KHRC to conduct on-site physical inspections of all buildings in a qualified development, inspect the units, review the tenant certifications including the documentation supporting the certifications, and the rent records for the tenants in those units by the end of the second calendar year following the year the last building is placed-inservice.
 IRS recommends the first review of HTC developments be conducted within the first 180 days following the end of the first tax year.
 Under specific circumstances, previously allocated credits can be reclaimed and returned to the state's credit ceiling if necessary.
-As such, KHRC staff performs its first year audit by reviewing as many records as necessary to document the federal minimum set-aside was attained (generally 40%).
 A timely review of the initial lease-up also provides owners the opportunity to correct problems early on in the compliance period.

 Treas.
 Reg.
-1.42-5(c)(ii)(B) requires that at least once every 3 years states conduct on-site inspections of all buildings in the tax credit development and, for at least 20% of the low-income units, inspect the units and review the certifications, documentation supporting the certifications, and the rent records for all the tenants living in the units.
-The total number of records and units selected for audit takes into account whether the credit is being claimed separately by building, and KHRC reserves the right to increase the number of files and units inspected if deemed appropriate based on concerns identified during the audit.
+1.42-5(c)(ii)(B) requires that at least once every 3 years states conduct on-site inspections of all buildings in the tax credit development, inspect the units, review the certifications including the documentation supporting the certifications, and the rent records for the tenants living in the units.